top of page

 Multi-species grazing typically uses a method of rotational grazing to effectively manage animal movements through the pasture using small divided sections or paddocks.
 Animals are given a small section to graze for a short amount of time to ensure that forage materials are not depleted and that forage plants can regrow quickly.

-Animals are rotated through the paddocks accordingly to a planned grazing sequence (rotation), typically every few days (depending on forage yields, animal health and weather).
+Animals are rotated through the paddocks according to a planned grazing sequence (rotation), typically every few days (depending on forage yields, animal health, and weather).
 Once each paddock has been grazed, the sequence starts over again with the paddock that has rested the longest.

 Key Benefits of Multi-Species Grazing?